 Tutoring

-The implementation of deposit operations involves the development by each commercial bank of its own deposit policy, which should be understood as a set of measures of a commercial bank aimed at determining the forms, tasks, content of banking activities for the formation of banking resources, their planning and regulation.
-The implementation of the deposit policy can be viewed from two positions.
-In a broad sense, this is the activity of the bank associated with attracting funds from depositors and other creditors, as well as determining (regulating) the appropriate combinations of sources of funds.
-In a narrow sense, these are actions aimed at meeting the bank's liquidity needs by actively seeking to raise funds, including borrowed funds.
+Carrying out deposit operations involves the development by each commercial bank of its own deposit policy, which should be understood as a set of activities of a commercial bank aimed at determining the forms, tasks, and content of banking activities in the formation of banking resources, their planning and regulation.
+The implementation of deposit policy can be viewed from two perspectives.
+In a broad sense, this is a bank’s activities related to attracting funds from depositors and other creditors, as well as determining (regulating) appropriate combinations of sources of funds.
+In a narrow sense, these are actions aimed at meeting the bank’s liquidity needs by actively seeking to attract funds, including borrowed funds.

 The ultimate goal of developing and implementing an effective deposit policy of any commercial bank is to increase the volume of the resource base while minimizing the bank's expenses and maintaining the required level of liquidity, taking into account all types of risks.